rmoshea/document-search/sourceCode/README.md

 #### [Option 3] Run the program as a standalone app
-**WARNING:** This option is only compatible for those running on a Mac OS and is **not a recommended option** at this time as it is still going through testing cycles.
+**WARNING:** This option is only compatible for those running on a Mac OS and is **not a recommended** at this time as it is still going through testing cycles.

 NOTE: If you already forked and cloned this repo skip to step 3